History of Hong Kong: Prehistoric era

 Archaeological findings suggesting human activity in Hong Kong date back over 30,000 years.
-Stone tools from the Old Stone Age have been excavated in Sai Kung in Wong Tei Tung.
-The stone tools found in Sai Kung were perhaps from a stone tool making ground from perhaps the Late Neolithic Period or Early Bronze Age.
+Stone tools from the Old Stone Age have been excavated in Sai Kung at Wong Tei Tung.
+The stone tools were perhaps from a stone tool making ground from perhaps the Late Neolithic period or Early Bronze Age.

-Evidence of an Upper Paleolithic settlement in Hong Kong was found at Wong Tei Tung in Sham Chung beside the Three Fathoms Cove in Sai Kung Peninsula.
-There were 6000 artefacts found in a slope in the area and jointly confirmed by the Hong Kong Archaeological Society and Centre for Lingnan Archaeology of Zhongshan University.
+Evidence of an Upper Paleolithic settlement was found at Wong Tei Tung beside the Three Fathoms Cove in Sai Kung Peninsula.
+There were 6,000 artifacts found in a slope in the area and jointly confirmed by the Hong Kong Archaeological Society and Centre for Lingnan Archaeology of Sun Yat-sen University.

-The Neolithic Era began approximately 7,000 years ago in Hong Kong.
-The settlers in this area during that time were the Che people, who also settled on the coast of Southern China.
+The Neolithic era began approximately 7,000 years ago in Hong Kong.
+The settlers in this area during that time were the Che people, who also settled on the coast of southern China.
 Excavations were mostly found on the western shores of Hong Kong.
 This location was most likely chosen to avoid strong winds from the southeast and to collect food from the nearby shores.
 Settlement can be found in Cheung Chau, Lantau Island and Lamma Island.

-The coming of the Warring States period brought an influx of Yuet people from the north into the area.
-They probably might have avoided the instabilities at the north and went south.
+The Warring States period brought an influx of Yuet people from the north into the area.
 Bronze fishing, combat, and ritual tools were excavated on Lantau Island and Lamma Island.
 Ma Wan was the earliest settlement with direct evidence in Hong Kong.
 The Yuet people competed and assimilated with the indigenous Che people.
-Hong Kong's prehistoric period ended roughly around the duration of the Qin and Han dynasties, when the territory became part of Panyu County.